jsnns/workbyjacob.com/_posts/2019-06-04-determine-a-products-value.markdown

 | Walmart Sneakers  | 10.5 | 4          | -0.6          | 15.24 |
 | Gucci Sneakers    | 650  | 12         | 0.9           | 3.51  |

 In this scenario, the Nike's are the best value.
-They solve the problem for the lowest cost per month and effectiveness.
+They solve the problem with the lowest cost per month and effectiveness.